ianmccon/MMM-IntelligentOctopus/README.md

 | 'retryDelay' | '5000' | delay between failing to get a valid result from the API and trying again in milliseconds (5 seconds) |
 | 'animationSpeed' | '2000' | fade in/out speed in milliseconds (2 seconds) |

-## Additional customisation

-See comments in the main source code for a couple of other things that could be changed.

 ## Note

-Cost calcuations are based on fixed daily rates.
-Octopus have tiered and variable pricing models (Octopus Go and Octopus Agile) which are not currently implemented.
+Cost calcuations are based on your intelligent Octopus rates.
 Turn the cost display off by setting the elecCostKWH or gasCostKWH to zero.

 ## Disclaimer

-This module has been hacked together very quickly!
-I've taken a bunch of shortcuts, such as inserting HTML and CSS inline styles, when there's probably a more elegant way to accomplish things.
-Recommendations for changes welcome!
-It's completely unofficial, but it is using the Octopus Energy (https://developer.octopus.energy) publicly available customer API, so as far as I'm concerned, that's permission enough.
+This module has been built on top of MMM-Octomon, written by Chris Thomas.
+This is only for you if you are on the Intelligent Octopus tariff.
+If you are on a fixed rate tariff you should use [MMM-Octomon](https://github.com/christopherpthomas/MMM-OctoMon).

+I welcome any suggestions for improvements.
 Supplied AS-IS.
 No warranties expressed or implied.
-Blah bla-blah.
-It works on my machine!